hunyadi/json-persistence/README.md

 ## Limitations and workarounds

-JSON writer and parser does not support back-references (`{"$ref": "/path/to/previous/occurrence"}`).
-Pointer-like types always create a new instance.
-Circular references will lead to an infinite loop.
-When using back-references,

-* serialize the data to JSON DOM, and then use the utility function `document_to_string` to write the JSON DOM as a JSON string;
-* read the JSON string into a JSON DOM with the utility function `string_to_document`, and then de-serialize the data from JSON DOM.
+JSON parser does not support back-references (`{"$ref": "/path/to/previous/occurrence"}`); parsing pointer-like types always creates a new instance.
+When back-references are present, read the JSON string into a JSON DOM with the utility function `string_to_document`, and then de-serialize the data from JSON DOM with `deserialize`.

 Parsing and de-serializing raw pointers is not permitted due to lack of clarity around ownership.
-Use `unique_ptr` and `smart_ptr` instead.
-Writing and serializing raw pointers is allowed.
+Use `unique_ptr` and `shared_ptr` instead.
+Writing and serializing raw pointers is allowed, the pointee object is written.

 JSON parser does not support variant types.
-Instead, read the JSON string into a JSON DOM with the utility function `string_to_document`, and then de-serialize the data from JSON DOM.
+Instead, read the JSON string into a JSON DOM with the utility function `string_to_document`, and then de-serialize the data from JSON DOM with `deserialize`.
 JSON writer, serializer and de-serializer support variant types.